skip to main content

 Here’s All the Free Stuff You Get From the Hospital After Giving Birth

-One thing new parents are always looking for: free stuff.
-Whether it’s gently used baby gear or free samples of baby products, there’s plenty of stuff out there that parents and caregivers can get without paying a dime.
-And if you’re giving birth in a hospital, there’s even more good news: they’ll provide a whole bunch of essentials for both your newborn and your recovering body
+One thing that can make the new parent transition easier?
+Free baby stuff!
+And if you’re giving birth in a hospital, there’s even more good news: they’ll provide some of the essentials for both your newborn and your recovering body.

-Some of these items will already be in your recovery room when you get there (after you’ve delivered your baby), like diapers, wipes, maxi pads and witch hazel pads, and your care team will gladly refill them when you start running low.
+Most of these items will already be in the recovery room when you get there (where you’ll spend the rest of your time after delivery).
+You can expect things like diapers, wipes, maxi pads and possibly ice packs and witch hazel pads, and your care team will gladly refill them when you start running low.
 But other items you’ll need to ask for specifically—if you want things like formula samples or donor milk, a breast pump, feeding syringes or hydrogel nipple pads, flag down your nurse or lactation consultant to have them delivered to your room.

 • Diapers